canokeys/canokey-documentation/content/userguide/piv/pin-puk-management-key.md

 The management key is the administrator credential.
 It is a 24-byte symmetric key with the default value `010203040506070801020304050607080102030405060708`.
 On firmware version 3.1.1 and later it uses AES-192 (algorithm ID `0A`); earlier firmware uses Triple-DES.
 The management key itself can be changed with the Set Management Key command.

+## PIN-protected Management Key (PIN-only)

+CanoKey supports the Yubico-compatible PIN-protected management-key mode.
+After the user PIN is verified, the PKCS#11 module can recover and authenticate the management key stored in protected PIV data.
+This allows Windows certificate enrollment and similar workflows to use the management key after an ordinary PIN prompt.
+PIN-derived mode is not supported.

+PIN-protected mode is a one-time card-provisioning choice, not a registry switch.
+The card must contain the protected management-key data and matching ADMIN DATA, and the PUK must be actually blocked with zero retries.
+Blocking the PUK prevents a PUK holder from resetting the PIN and recovering management authority, but permanently removes the PUK recovery path.

+For a prepared development card, the PKCS#11 project provides `finalize-pin-managed.ps1`.
+It requires an explicit acknowledgement, the expected slot ID, and the expected token serial before it blocks the PUK.
+It is not a general provisioning wizard; do not run it on a production card without an intentional recovery policy.

+When this mode is configured, the Windows minidriver uses it automatically after user authentication.
+See [Windows Minidriver](minidriver/) for the `ProtectManagement` setting and the Windows-specific behavior.

 ## Blocking and Unblocking

 Entering the PIN incorrectly exhausts its retry counter, after which the PIN is blocked and operations that require it fail.
 A blocked PIN can be unblocked with the PUK.
 If the PUK is also blocked, the PIV application can be reset; the Reset command is accepted only when both the PIN and the PUK are blocked.
 A reset restores the PIV user data and defaults while preserving the attestation key in slot F9 and the attestation certificate in data object `5FFF01`; other writable data objects are cleared.